 Can I use apprenticeships to train existing staff?

 Yes.
 If you need to upskill or reskill current employees then an apprenticeship could be an ideal way to do it.

 How much does it cost?

-Provided your wage costs do not exceed £3 million per year you only pay 5% of the training and assessment costs for apprentices who started after April 1st 2019.
+Provided your wage costs do not exceed £3 million per year you only pay 5% of the training and assessment costs.
 The government pays the rest (95%) up to the funding band maximum.
 There is extra support available for smaller businesses and when employing younger apprentices.

 There are currently additional Government incentives for hiring an Apprentice of between £3,000 – £4,000!